 Side Control Armbar

 The side control armbar is one of the most basic and well-known jiu-jitsu submissions.
-Therefore, to be a knowledgeable grappler, you should learn and master it as soon as possible when you start training on the mats.
+Therefore, to be a knowledgeable grappler, you should learn and master it when you start training on the mats as soon as possible.

 Demian Maia is a professional submission grappler and mixed martial artist with a fifth-degree black belt in BJJ.
-In the following video, he guides you through the stages necessary to properly accomplish an armbar submission from the mount position.
+In the following video, he guides you through the stages necessary to accomplish an armbar submission from the mount position properly.